 Have some pizza fraction fun with these digital slides.
-They are absolutely no-prep and will get your students identifying fractions.
+They are absolutely no-prep and will get your students to identify fractions.

 I love it when we can combine math and literacy.
 What fun it is to read a book and then work on some math.
 Well, I’m working on a new series that will help you introduce fractions through books.
-With each book I recommend, I will also have some Boom cards or Google slides that your children can practice a concept with.
+With each book I recommend, I will have Google slides that your children can practice a concept with.

 The first in the series worked on seeing fractions in groups, and this is even reviewed in this book.
 But today we are mainly focusing on pizza.
 And learning that a numerator tells us how many parts are in a whole, and the denominator shows us how many parts it takes to equal a whole.